Criminal Justice (Scotland) Act 1980: Passage through Parliament

+Provisions dealing with homosexual acts in Scotland

+Background

+As a result of policy directions by the Lord Advocate, private and consensual homosexual acts between people over 21 had ceased to be actively prosecuted by the late 1970's.

+In 1977, the House of Lords had passed, by a vote of 125 to 27, Lord Boothby's Sexual Offences (Scotland) Bill, which would have formally decriminalised homosexuality to Scotland to the same extent as in England and Wales.
+The Bill, however, was not considered a priority by the Government and therefore was never put up to a vote in the House of Commons.

+Criminal Justice (Scotland) Bill

-The amendment to legalise homosexual acts was moved by Robin Cook MP.
+The provisions decriminalising homosexuality were introduced through an amendment proposed by Robin Cook MP.
 While moving it, he stated, "The clause bears the names of hon.
 Members from all three major parties.
 I regret that the only party represented among Scottish Members of Parliament from which there has been no support for the clause is the Scottish National Party.
 I am pleased to see both representatives of that party in their place, and I hope to convert them in the remainder of my remarks."
-When the amendment came to a vote, the SNP's MPs Gordon Wilson and Donald Stewart both voted against the decriminalisation of homosexual acts.
+Cook's amendment was eventually passed by a vote of 203 to 80 (a majority of 123); Gordon Wilson and Donald Stewart, the only two MPs belonging to the SNP, were among those voting against.